sagemath/sagewiki_to_gh-2022-10-10/ams-sage.md

 = AMS Special Session on SAGE and Mathematical Research Using Open Source Software =

  The purpose of this session is to bring together those who develop and/or use or would like to use the mathematical software system [http://www.sagemath.org/ Sage] and related open source software in their research.
+The SAGE session abstracts will be published in the [http://www.sigsam.org/cca/ CCA].

 === Organizers ===